mrb/mrb.github.com/_posts/2015-05-13-two-programmers.markdown

 The first programmer said, "All of those languages sound amazing.
 All of the other programmers are using them."

 "How sad."
-Said the seconds stone.
+Said the second programmer.
 "We cannot use them, we never will."

 The two programmers sat at their terminal.
 They felt sad for 100 days.